MyEnvoy/MyEnvoySecure/README.md

 In order to make MyEnvoy working, you need to do the following steps

 0. Create "config.ini" in /core/
-0. Paste to following into "config.ini"
+0. Paste the following into "config.ini"
 ```
 [db]
 host = YOUR_DB_HOST